Sagnik-Dey/Plannit/README.md

 ## ✨ Features

 * **Secure User Authentication:** Users can securely create a personal account and log in.
-The system uses a hashed password mechanism to protect user data.
 * **Dynamic Daily View:** The homepage automatically displays the current date and fetches the schedule specifically for that day, giving you an at-a-glance view of your most urgent tasks.
 * **Update and Manage Schedules:** A dedicated "Update" page allows users to add new time slots and tasks for any day of the week, with an easy-to-use form to specify the time range and task description.
 * **Comprehensive Weekly View:** The "View" page provides the flexibility to browse your complete schedule for any selected day of the week.